-On this trip we will experience some of the very best photo destinations that Cuba has to offer.
-Jim Cline has been traveling and photographing on the island for 20 years, and knows many people there and many of the best photo locations.
+On this trip, we will experience some of the very best photo destinations that Cuba has to offer.
 We will start in Havana, with its world-class street shooting and so much more.
 We will organize photo shoots, such as the most important boxing gym in Cuba, Afro Cubano dancers in an old colonial building, and ballet dancers from the Cuban National Ballet posing in an old mansion.
 We will be assisted local Cuban photographers, and everywhere we go we will meet and photograph the friendly people of Havana.

 Next we will explore the tobacco-growing region of Vinales – with its stunning limestone cliffs, or Mogotes.
 Vinales would be an important photo destination just for the scenery alone, but it is the traditional farmers that make it so great.
 We are friends with many of the farmers in the area, and they will invite us into their homes, affording photo opportunities that the typical group will never have.
 Also we’ll be working with a local photographer who was born and raised there.

 Finally we will journey to the colonial city of Trinidad.
 Many consider this Unesco World Heritage site the most beautiful city in Cuba.
 With the backdrop of the perfectly preserved colonial buildings, we’ll photograph cowboys riding horses and pulling horse-carts through the cobblestone streets, along with the classic American cars.
 We’ll meet a local photographer there and visit a cowboy ranch outside of town, where we’ll be served an authentic country-style lunch.
 Trinidad also hosts a thriving local live music scene, and we will have the opportunity to photograph local musicians there.